I love a good productivity hack as much as the next guy, but most of the personal productivity advice I read is oddly harsh, militant even:

 In a letter to a friend about how he approached the work of writing, Ernest Hemingway nicely illustrates the spirit of gentle productivity:

 Am in sort of a better époque of working now and just remembered that I always work well in the Spring.

 Take a few seconds and reflect on the tenor of that sentence.
-While there’s a tinge of regret about not working as well as he hoped in the past, it looks forward with gentleness and acceptance to a more a productive future.
+While there’s a tinge of regret about not working as well as he hoped in the past, it looks forward with gentleness and acceptance to a more productive future.

 I imagine Hemingway was confident his work would get done precisely because he was accepting of past disappointment, knowing that punitive self-judgments were unlikely to get his book written any faster or better.